awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-metrics.md

 # AWS::S3::Bucket Metrics<a name="aws-properties-s3-bucket-metrics"></a>

- A container specifying replication metrics\-related settings enabling metrics and Amazon S3 events for S3 Replication Time Control \(S3 RTC\)\.
-Must be specified together with a `ReplicationTime` block\.
+ A container specifying replication metrics\-related settings enabling replication metrics and events\.

 ## Syntax<a name="aws-properties-s3-bucket-metrics-syntax"></a>